webofdata/specification-archived/specification.md

 To merge two subject representations A and B the following algorithm should be applied:

-  - Let A and B be the two representations to be merged.
+  - Let A and B be the two entity representations to be merged.
-  - Create a new empty representation, C.
+  - Create a new empty entity representation, C.
   - The "id" property of C becomes the value of the "id" property of A.
-  - For each property in A if there is no corresponding property in B add it to C.
+  - For each property (key and value) in A if there is no corresponding property (same key) in B add it to C.
-  - For each property in A if there is a corresponding property in B then merge the values:
+  - For each property in A if there is a corresponding property in B (same key) then merge the values:
-    - If either of A or B properties are a list then they are merged by flattening them into one list: e.g. [a, b, c][d, e] becomes [a,b,c,d,e], and [ {}, [], "d"], "x" becomes: [ {}, [], "d", "x" ].
+    - If either of property values are a list then they are merged by flattening them into one list: e.g. [a, b, c][d, e] becomes [a,b,c,d,e], and [ {}, [], "d"], "x" becomes: [ {}, [], "d", "x" ].
-    - For non list values a new list is created and the values from A and B are added. e.g. {}, "x" becomes: [ {}, "x" ]
+    - For non list values a new list is created and the values from the property in A and B are added. e.g. {}, "x" becomes: [ {}, "x" ]
     - Duplicates are removed.
+    - Add the merged value onto C
   - All properties on B that are not present on A are added to C.

 #### SameAs Resolution

 The above merging semantics define the formalism for merging two entities with the same subject identifier.
 In addition, the sameas resolution rule defines how a WoD server can recursively merge a set of entities that declare themselves to be the same.

-This behaviour is optional in that a server MAY offer this capability, and even in the case when it does then the client MUST specifically request it.
+This behaviour is optional and a server MAY offer this capability.
+Even in the case when it does offer this capability the client MUST specifically request it.

 Given a subject identifier, find the entity that corresponds to that URI.
-Locate the 'wod:sameas' property and for each 'subject-ref' value in the array look up and merge that entity according to the rules above.
+Locate the 'wod:sameas' reference-property and for each 'subject-ref' value in the array look up and merge that entity according to the rules above.

 Recursively apply this rule to each entity referenced by a wod:sameas value, but only process each entity once.

 ## Data Model JSON Serialisation

 JSON is used as the serialisation format for the Data Model.
-It defines how an instance of the data model can be serialised as JSON.
+It defines how an instance of the entity data model can be serialised as JSON.
 The serialisation does not use any extensions to the JSON language, a valid WoD Data Model JSON document is a valid JSON document, but it is not true that any JSON document is a valid WoD JSON document.

 ### Core Rules

 The <b>id</b> property of the entity is serialised with the key <b>@id</b>.

-The <b>subject-ref</b> URI values are serialised with <b><</b> as the first character and <b>></b> as the last character.
-The enclosing value is the string representation of a CURIE or URI.

 While full URIs can be used in WoD Json documents as keys, values and id property values, it is optimal for machines and easier for humans if full URIs are replaced with CURIEs.
-Contexts definitions are used to define default namespaces, CURIEs.
-The datatypes of property values can also be defined in a context.
+Context definitions are used to define default namespaces and CURIE expansions.

 The following rules define how JSON data must be written in order to be considered valid WoD JSON.

 #### The @id Property Rule

-The <b>@d</b> property of the entity is serialised as key of <b>@id</b>.
+The <b>@id</b> property of the entity is serialised as key of <b>@id</b>.
 The value of this property defines the identifier for the entity.
 This property MUST be present on the root JSON object.
 The value of this property can be an full URI or a CURIE.
 If it is neither of these two then it is interpreted in relation to the default context (see context resolution).

 The following examples show the different serialisations that are all semantically equivalent:

 <pre>
+  Explicit full URI:

   {
     "@id" : "http://data.webofdata.io/people/gra"
     ...